Welcome to the Trans Pennine Trail

 - Do not use the Trail unless you can control your horse – you may encounter walkers, people using wheelchairs and scooters, cyclists, dogs and bridges over road, rail and water.

-- Do not canter or gallop on shared sections of the Trail.
+- Do not canter or gallop on the Trail.

 - Please avoid damaging Trail surfaces and don’t ride on the grass central dividing strip.